jurijsteblaj/orange-neighbor-joining/README.md

 This project will implement [neighbor joining](https://en.wikipedia.org/wiki/Neighbor_joining) for [Orange](https://github.com/biolab/orange3).

-See Examples.ipynb for examples of use.
+See Examples.ipynb for examples of use of functions in neighbor_joining.py.
 Some examples need data added to the data directory for them to work.

+## Installation

+To install, run `pip install .` or `pip install -e .`.

-## neighbor_joining
+## neighbor_joining.py

 ### `tree = neighbor_joining(distance_matrix)`